Persomatey/ProjectHolyShot/README.md

       - 30% chance of dropping a Assault Rifle Ammo Box
       - 40% chance of dropping a Pistol Ammo Box
     - Made it so that when the player is dead, the health bars stop showing
-    - Made it so that when the player dies in arena mode, it does the following instaed of reloading the level:
+    - Made it so that when the player dies in arena mode, it does the following instead of reloading the level:
       - Sets time scale to 0 so no movement occurs
       - Blurs the screen
       - Opens a HUD Widget which displays the following: